MyPortugalHoliday.com

 Top Activities in Peniche

-Day tour to the Berlengas islands from Lisbon including kayaking and snorkelling
+Day tour to the Berlengas islands from Lisbon, including kayaking and snorkelling

 Dolphin watching tour from Peniche